Argoneum/argoneum/doc/init.md

 Copy argoneumd.init to /etc/init.d/argoneumd.
 Test by running `service argoneumd start`.

-Using this script, you can adjust the path and flags to the argoneumd program by setting the ARGONEUMD and FLAGS environment variables in the file /etc/sysconfig/argoneumd.
+Using this script, you can adjust the path and flags to the argoneumd program by setting the AGMD and FLAGS environment variables in the file /etc/sysconfig/argoneumd.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X